MGrount/PlayerApp/README.md

 * Database: PostgreSQL is used for data storage.
 * On boot event were used to kickstart the parsing cycle(ApplicationListener).
-* Containerization: Docker is utilized to create a container for the Apache server and import player.csv.
+* Containerization: Docker is utilized to create a container for the server and the import of player.csv file.
 * Parsing the player.csv file into the PostgreSQL on docker init via costume parsing service so additional info could be added down the road.
 * Two Rest api GET endpoints are available, getAllPlayers and getPlayerById.
 * Postman collection and environment are also available in the folder.